sarahciston/intersectionalai/_site/readme.md

 <!-- ### • joining an in-person event or watching& sharing the live-streams, artist videos, and media of our contributors & friends -->

 <!-- #### • keeping an interdisciplinary, intersectional mindset -->

 ---

+## 🤖 See also: Code resource hub

+#### The code resource hub will be an ever-growing community-sourced collection of video tutorials, code libraries, and inspiring projects.

+The IAI Toolkit is closely partnered with the Creative Code Collective [Code Resource Hub](https://creativecodecollective.com/resource-hub), which has been curated by members of [Creative Code Collective][CCC] and friends.
+It is an interactive, searchable, sortable database that will point you to the many different kinds of projects, tools, and research being made around creative coding, Intersectional AI and related topics.
+It's fed by a user-friendly spreadsheet where you can add your own resources and tell us why you like them.
+Get inspired and you can get cracking making your own intersectional projects and tools for others.

+---